Last updated:

 83% of Customers Use Google First.
 The Stakes Are Not Theoretical.

-A business that ignores this is not just failing at customer service.
-It is systematically undermining its own search visibility at the exact moment a prospective guest is deciding whether to book.
+A business that ignores this is systematically undermining its own search visibility at the exact moment a prospective guest is deciding whether to book.
 The reviews are there, the listing is there, the search is happening.
 What is missing is the engagement signal that tells Google this listing belongs in the top three results.

 The Five-Review Floor